-Impairment of non financial assets The Company assesses, at each reporting date, whether there is an indication that an asset may be impaired.
+Impairment of non financial assets.

+The Company assesses, at each reporting date, whether there is an indication that an asset may be impaired.
 If any indication exists, or when annual impairment testing for an asset is required, the Company estimates the asset's recoverable amount.
-An asset's recoverable amount is the higher of an asset's or cash-generating unit's (CGU) fair value less costs of disposal and its value in use.
+An asset's recoverable amount is the higher of an asset's or cash-generating unit's (CCU) fair value less costs of disposal and its value in use.
 The recoverable amount is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or group of assets.
 When the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.

 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 In determining fair value less costs of disposal, recent market transactions are taken into account.
-If no such transactions can be dientified, an appropriate valuation model is used.
+If no such transactions can be identified, an appropriate valuation model is used.
 These calculations are corroborated by valuation multiples, quoted share prices for publicly traded companies or other available fair value indicators.

 The Company bases its impairment calculation on detailed budgets and forecast calculations, which are prepared separately for each of the Company's CGUs to which the individual assets are allocated.
 These budgets and forecast calculations generally cover a period of five years.
 For longer periods, a long-term growth rate is calculated and applied to project future cash flows after the fifth year.
-To estimate cash flow projections beyond periods covered by the most recent budgets /forecasts, the Company extrapolates cash flow projections in the budget using a steady or declining growth rate for subsequent years, unless an increasing rate can be justified.
+To estimate cash flow projections beyond periods covered by the most recent budgets/forecasts, the Company extrapolates cash flow projections in the budget using a steady or decreasts, the Company extrapolates cash flow projections in the budget using a steady or decreasts, the Company extrapolates cash flow projections in the budget using a steady or decreasts, the Company extrapolates an increasing rate can be justified.
 In any case, this growth rate does not exceed the long-term average growth rate for the products, industries, or country or countries in which the Company operates, or for the market in which the asset is used.

-Impairment losses are recognised in the Statement of profit and loss,
+mpairment losses are recognised in the Statement of profit and loss. nvestments in subsidiaries

-Investments in subsidiaries Investments which are readily realizable and intended to be held for not more than one year from the date on which such investments are made, are classified as current investments.
+Investments in Sussignative Investments which are readily realizable and intended to be held for not more than one year from the date on which such investments are made, are classified as current investments.
 All other investments are classified as long-term investments.
 Investments are reviewed for impairment if events or changes in circumstances indicate that the carrying amount may not be recoverable.